PHP

 What jobs use PHP?

-PHP is most commonly required for Full Stack Developer roles, followed by Backend Engineer and Infrastructure Engineer.
+PHP is most commonly required for Full Stack Developer roles, followed by Backend Engineer and DevOps Engineer.
 These are the titles where PHP appears most across active listings.

 How much do PHP developers earn?